Carlos P. Garcia: Filipino First policy

-Garcia exercised the Filipino First Policy, for which he was known.
+Garcia exercised the "Filipino First Policy", for which he was known.
 This policy heavily favored Filipino businessmen over foreign investors.
 He was also responsible for changes in retail trade which greatly affected the Chinese businessmen in the country.
-In a speech during a joint session of Congress on September 18, 1946, Garcia said the following:
+In his speech as senator during a joint session of Congress on September 18, 1946, Garcia said the following:

 We are called upon to decide on this momentous debate whether or not this land of ours will remain the cradle and grave, the womb and tomb of our race – the only place where we can build our homes, our temples, and our altars and where we erect the castles of our racial hopes, dreams and traditions and where we establish the warehouse of our happiness and prosperity, of our joys and sorrows.

 Despite deteriorating relations with the U.S. as a result of this policy, the Philippines utilized it to induce industrialization and put Filipinos in control of industry and economy.
 The Philippines' manufacturing sector grew to 29 percent per year from 1949 to 1960.
 The manufacturing sector was considered the fastest growing sector accounting for 8.1 percent of the Philippine economy in 1949 to 17.7 percent by 1960.
 During his term, a wider push for machinery was introduced, especially by nationalist entrepreneurs and the industrial working class.

 Foreign relations

 Pres.
 Garcia (left) with First Lady Leonila Garcia and US President Dwight Eisenhower (right) in 1960.

 Unlike his predecessor, Ramon Magsaysay, Garcia adopted a pro-Asia stance.
 He supported the establishment of the Association of Southeast Asia (ASA) along with Malaya and Thailand.
 To expand membership of the association, original members, including the Philippines under Garcia, deliberately deleted provisions from the 1961 Bangkok Declaration that contained Cold War content.

+In January 1959, President Garcia recommended the amending of the 1957 Reparations Law (Republic Act No. 1789) by Congress during his State of the Nation Address, which Senator M. Jesús Cuenco, a fellow Nacionalista member, publicly opposed by shouting "Treason!
+Treason!" immediately after the address.